Mizuho to consider share buybacks, dividend hike if profits hold

-TOKYO, Aug 9 (Reuters) - Mizuho Financial Group Inc , flush with cash, will consider buying back its shares from the market or raising its dividend in coming months if profit growth remains on target, a bank executive said.
+TOKYO (Reuters) - Mizuho Financial Group Inc (8411.T), flush with cash, will consider buying back its shares from the market or raising its dividend in coming months if profit growth remains on target, a bank executive said.

 Mizuho, Japan’s second-largest lender by assets, has the lowest capital adequacy ratio of the country’s three “megabanks” but is confident enough about its capital buffer to follow the other two with steps such as returning money to shareholders, if it stays on track to meet its profit goals during the second half of the financial year to next March, the executive said.

-Mitsubishi UFJ Financial Group and Sumitomo Mitsui Financial Group, the No. 1 and No. 3 banks, raised their dividends in the financial year ended in March, after they had comfortably cleared new Basel III global bank-capital requirements.
+Mitsubishi UFJ Financial Group (8306.T) and Sumitomo Mitsui Financial Group (8316.T), the No. 1 and No. 3 banks, raised their dividends in the financial year ended in March, after they had comfortably cleared new Basel III global bank-capital requirements.

 Japanese banks, with limited exposure to subprime mortgages and other markets ravaged in the global financial crisis, as well as to Europe’s troubled economy, have maintained relatively sound balance sheets compared with many of their overseas rivals.
 And while their core lending business remains tepid, they have earned huge profits from Japanese government bond trading.